Restricting Entries to All-Pay Contests: Introduction

 \section{Introduction}

 All-pay contests are scenarios where players invest costly effort to compete for valuable prizes.
-A common practice among contest designers is to restrict entries of players, primarily for two reasons.
-First, logistical or resource constraints may limit the designer's capacity to accommodate all interested players.
-Second, the elimination phase can enhance the contest's competitiveness, somtimes motivating contestants to exert greater effort (see, e.g., \citealt{Moldovanu_2006_Contest_Architecture_Sub-elimination, brown_ms_2014_eliminationtournament, fu_aermicro_2022_disclosure_sec}).
+A common practice among contest designers is to restrict entries of players.
+One of the main reasons is that the elimination phase can enhance the contest's competitiveness, sometimes motivating contestants to exert greater effort (see, e.g., \citealt{Moldovanu_2006_Contest_Architecture_Sub-elimination, brown_ms_2014_eliminationtournament, fu_aermicro_2022_disclosure_sec}).

-{ As a first example, research funding agencies, such as the National Science Foundation in the US, often have very limited resources of reviewers and panelists, and they thus need to filter potential low-quality submissions without going through the costly formal review process.
+As a first example, research funding agencies, such as the National Science Foundation in the US, often have very limited resources of reviewers and panelists, and they thus need to filter potential low-quality submissions without going through the costly formal review process.
 This is often done by asking proposers to submit a brief letter of intent documenting the proposers' names and affiliations, proposal title, and a synopsis of the topic, prior to full proposal submissions.
-Proposals whose chances of success are very small are discouraged from formal submissions \citep{gpg}.
-Funding agencies also want proposers to exert more effort in proposal writings, which help them to think about the big picture and put their projects into perspective, ultimately leading to better and socially more valuable research projects.
+Proposals whose chances of success are very small are discouraged from formal submissions.\footnote{See details at \url{https://www.nsf.gov/pubs/policydocs/pappguide/nsf14001/gpg_1.jsp}.} Funding agencies also want proposers to exert more effort in proposal writings, which helps them to think about the big picture and put their projects into perspective, ultimately leading to better and socially more valuable research.\footnote{We acknowledge that sometimes, funding agencies might want to identify the best applicant.
+This goal is not explicitly considered in our model.}